• Skip to primary navigation

 MASHED POTATO PUFFS RECIPE TIPS

-Mixing – The mashed potatoes mixed with eggs will look mushy and limp.
+Mixing – The mashed potatoes mixed with eggs will look mushy and goopy.
 Don’t worry, it will puff up and change.

 Muffin pan – I used a regular non-stick muffin pan for the recipe but you can use almost any kind of muffin pan to get all shapes and sizes.
 I’ve heard of folks using mini muffin pans or even brownie bar pans.
 Just make sure to grease the pan beforehand.

 Filling it up – Fill in the muffin pan about 3/4 of the way full to allow some room for the puffs to rise.
-The messier you mound in the potatoes, the more texture it’ll have later and the better it will look.
-So don’t worry about delicately filling up the muffin pan; look how messy I did mine in the prep photos.
+The messier you mound in the potatoes, the more texture they’ll have later and the better they will look.
+So don’t worry about delicately filling up the muffin pan; look how messy I did mine in the prep photos and how they came out.

 Work some magic on your mashed potatoes with mashed potato puffs!
 These loaded potato puffs will breathe some new life into your leftover mashed potatoes!